Websoft9Archive/ansible-knowage/README.md

 ## Ecosystem

-Core components of this repository: Apache Knowage, Nginx, MySQL, Docker, pgAdmin on docker
+Core components of this repository: Apache Knowage, Nginx, MariaDB, Docker, phpmyadmin on docker

 Learn more about [Parameters](/docs/stack-components.md).